SUSE-Cloud/suse-cloud-appliances/docs/vagrant-libvirt.md

 There is a nice
 [`vagrant-libvirt` plugin](https://github.com/pradels/vagrant-libvirt)
-available, which you can install via:
+available, which you could install via:

     vagrant plugin install vagrant-libvirt

-However there are several known bugs with the plugin for which the fixes are not yet released, including:
+**However** there are several known bugs with the plugin for which the fixes are not yet released, including:

 *   [#252](https://github.com/pradels/vagrant-libvirt/pull/252) and